CBID2/refract-docs/docs/concepts/optics.md

 ## How it Connects to Refract

 Optics form the backbone of Refract’s reactive state management.
-Build and combine them to shape how your UI responds—smoothly composable, and perfectly maintainable.
+Build and combine them to shape how your UI responds, making it smoothly composable and perfectly maintainable.